lechium/Breezy/README.md

    TSKSettingItem *settingsItem = [TSKSettingItem toggleItemWithTitle:@"Toggle AirDrop Server" description:@"Turn on AirDrop to receive files through AirDrop from supported devices" representedObject:facade keyPath:@"airdropServerState" onTitle:nil offTitle:nil];

 ```
 TVSettingsPreferenceFacade registers a domain and specifies to notify changes, then a TSKSettingsItem 'toggleItem' handles the on off state and sending the notification through.
-The Daemon explained below handles receives a notification and changes the settings accordingly.
+The Daemon explained below receives and handles a notification and changes the settings accordingly.

 ## Daemon